vesoft-inc/nebula-community/hackathon/hackathon-2021/teams.md

 ## Details for the team

 ### OpenGalaxy
-* Details for the team

   * Project name:OpenGalaxy
   * Project introduction: The open source world is composed of millions of developers and projects by all the contributions like issues and PRs.
 We will use open source data to construct the collaborate network on GitHub and use graph algorithm to look into it.
 Finally we will present the whole open source world to you which is OpenGalaxy.
   * Team members
       * Shengyu Zhao —— Tongji University X-lab
       * Zhenjie Weng —— East China Normal University X-lab
       * Yeming Gu —— East China Normal University X-lab
       * Yenan Tang —— East China Normal University X-lab

 ### NullReferenceException
-* Details for the team

    * Project name:nebula-net & nebula-php
    * Project introduction: From now on, we can import Nebula Graph in .NET & PHP.
    * Team members